-We talked to Simon Slade of SaleHoo a powerful research tool, supplier directory, and online community for dropshippers, wholesalers, and e-commerce stores and here is what he said about it.
+Simon Slade tells us how SaleHoo is a powerful research tool, supplier directory, and online community for dropshippers, wholesalers, and e-commerce stores.

 First of all, how are you and your family doing in these COVID-19 times?